 What is the best start date?

 BCIT’s full-time Business Management Advanced Diploma program commences in the fall, after Canadian Labour Day weekend.
 To align with this, the best start dates for Sprott Shaw College programs are the Spring and Summer terms.
-Part-time studies also commence at the beginning of January, April, and September; and, Summer Intensive sessions start June, July, and August.
+Part-time courses also commence at the beginning of January, April, and September; and, Summer Intensive sessions start June, July, and August.

 When should I apply for BCIT?